[Part 1: Basics] OpenClaw.AI Master Class: Create Your Own Autonomous AI Agent with Gemini and Docker

 Yes, it is possible.

 OpenClaw processes complex AI computations on Google's servers (Gemini API) rather than on your own computer.
-Since your PC only serves to transmit commands and manage the resulting files, you can easily build your own AI server even with a 5-6 year old laptop, as long as it meets the minimum specifications to run Docker.
+Since your PC only serves to transmit those commands and manage the resulting files, you can sufficiently build your own AI server even with a 5-6 year old laptop, as long as it meets the minimum specifications to run Docker.

-More detailed hardware usage strategies are explained separately in the lecture.
+Detailed hardware usage strategies are explained separately in the lecture.

 Q. Is there a specific reason for using the Gemini API?